alessandrobruno10/ananisotropic_loss/README.md

-# Not all points are created equal - ananisotropic cost function for facial landmarklocation
+# Not all points are created equal - An anisotropic cost function for facial landmarklocation

 Codes coming soon